 MEC 142 - Physical Metallurgy

-Prerequisite: None Corequisite: None Local Prerequisite: None Local Corequisite: None of hardening, tempering, and annealing on the structure and physical properties of metals.
+This course covers the heat treating of metals.
+Emphasis is placed on the effects of hardening, tempering, and annealing on the structure and physical properties of metals.
 Upon completion, students should be able to heat treat materials.